Fersubair40/covidwatch-backend/cen/README.md

+# CENs

+Repository for the backend that deals with Contact Event Numbers (CENs)

-# Setting up dev environment
+## Setting up dev environment

 Install all python modules by running